movinalot/fgt-in-azure-ipsec-troubleshoot/README.md

 # IPSEC VPN with FGT in Azure - FAQ

 ## Main objectives of this document
-* Explain how to configure Azure components to establish a VPN between the FortiGates in Azure and an on-prem device
+* Explain how to configure Azure components to establish a ipsec vpn tunnel between the FortiGates in Azure and an on-prem device
 * List some troubleshooting options